codemirror/dev/README.md

 Please see [our announcement](https://codemirror.net/6/) for more information.

-This code is released under an MIT license.
+This code is dual-licensed under the MIT and GPL-v3 licenses.
+This means that you, as user, may choose one of these licenses to abide by.
+I.e. if complying with the GPL is problematic for you, you can choose the more liberal MIT license.